loda-lang/loda-programs/programs/oeis/list3.md

 * [A313862](http://oeis.org/A313862) ([L71 program](313/A313862.asm)): Coordination sequence Gal.6.354.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313873](http://oeis.org/A313873) ([L12 program](313/A313873.asm)): Coordination sequence Gal.3.21.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313875](http://oeis.org/A313875) ([L36 program](313/A313875.asm)): Coordination sequence Gal.4.134.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313891](http://oeis.org/A313891) ([L122 program](313/A313891.asm)): Coordination sequence Gal.4.142.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313894](http://oeis.org/A313894) ([L122 program](313/A313894.asm)): Coordination sequence Gal.5.133.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313900](http://oeis.org/A313900) ([L33 program](313/A313900.asm)): Coordination sequence Gal.6.621.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313923](http://oeis.org/A313923) ([L16 program](313/A313923.asm)): Coordination sequence Gal.4.139.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313926](http://oeis.org/A313926) ([L21 program](313/A313926.asm)): Coordination sequence Gal.4.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.